-118. The presence of related viruses may offer an opportunity for introduced genetic material to transfer between the GMO and other organisms in the receiving environment.
+123. The presence of related viruses may offer an opportunity for introduced genetic material to transfer between the GMO and other organisms in the receiving environment.

-119. AdVs belong to six genera: Mastadenovirus (infecting mammals), Aviadenoviruses (infecting birds), , Atadenovirus (infecting a broad range of hosts including reptiles, birds, ruminants, marsupials and tortoises), Ichtadenovirus (infecting fish), Siadenovirus (infecting one species of frog and tortoise and multiple species of domestic, wild and captive birds) and Testadenovirus (infecting turtles) (Tong et al., 2010; Lange et al., 2019; Vaz et al., 2020; Benko et al., 2022).
+124. AdVs belong to six genera: Mastadenovirus (infecting mammals), Aviadenoviruses (infecting birds), , Atadenovirus (infecting a broad range of hosts including reptiles, birds, ruminants, marsupials and tortoises), Ichtadenovirus (infecting fish), Siadenovirus (infecting one species of frog and tortoise and multiple species of domestic, wild and captive birds) and Testadenovirus (infecting turtles) (Tong et al., 2010; Lange et al., 2019; Vaz et al., 2020; Benko et al., 2022).
 As such, they are a common cause of infection in animals and humans of all ages and can be found in all environments where humans or animals congregate in groups (Usman and Suarez, 2020).

-120. AdVs have been reported in Australian bearded dragons (Pogona spp) and native birds, including rainbow lorikeets (Trichoglossus haematodus), galahs (Eolophus roseicapilla), and sulphurcrested cockatoos (Cacatua galerita); and in brushtail possums (Trichosurus vulpecula) from New Zealand (Hyndman et al., 2019; Vaz et al., 2020).
-Although some of these animals may not be present in the Tasmanian environment (i.e. bearded dragons and rainbow lorikeet (DPIPWE, 2011; Latitude 42, 2011)), it can be anticipated that non-human AdVs are likely be present in the environment.
+125. AdVs have been reported in Australian bearded dragons (Pogona spp) and native birds, including rainbow lorikeets (Trichoglossus haematodus), galahs (Eolophus roseicapilla), and sulphurcrested cockatoos (Cacatua galerita); and in brushtail possums (Trichosurus vulpecula) from New Zealand (Hyndman et al., 2019; Vaz et al., 2020).
+Although some of these animals may not be present in the Tasmanian environment (i.e. bearded dragons and rainbow lorikeets (Department of Natural Resources and Environment Tasmania, 2011; Latitude 42, 2011)), it can be anticipated that non-human AdVs are likely be present in the environment.

-121. Insects, ticks and leeches are present in the Tasmanian environment.
+126. Insects, ticks and leeches are present in the Tasmanian environment.
 These animals are not known to transmit AdVs but can be exposed to the virus while feeding on an infected animal.
 DNA of AdV Species C has been detected in ticks collected from wildlife in Kenya (Ergunay et al., 2022).
-Studies conducted in leeches showed that the viral DNA can persist for up to 50 days in animals experimentally fed with human blood containing $1.6 \times 10^6 \text{ vp/mL}$ of HAdV.
+Studies conducted in leeches showed that the viral DNA can persist for up to 50 days in animals experimentally fed with human blood containing 1.6×10^6 vp/mL of HAdV.
 The concentration of the viral DNA increased from day 1 to day 7 and subsequently decreased (Kampmann et al., 2017).
-It is important to note that both studies showed the presence of the adenoviral DNA but no viable particles of the virus.
+It is important to note that both studies showed the presence of the adenoviral DNA but no viable viral particles.
 The increase of viral DNA concentration observed in leeches could result from viral replication in the remaining human blood or experimental variability.
 For example, individual leeches could have ingested different amounts of blood during the feeding experiment.

-122. The prevalance of HAdVs in Australia based on the reported cases and seroprevalance is low as mentioned in Section 3.4.3.
+127. The prevalence of HAdVs in Australia based on the reported cases and seroprevalence is low as mentioned in Section 3.7, this Chapter.

-123. In addition, the COVID-19 vaccine Vaxzevria commercially available in Australia, is based on a Chimpanzee adenoviral vector (MHRA, 2020).
+128. In addition, the COVID-19 vaccine Vaxzevria commercially available in Australia, is based on a Chimpanzee adenoviral vector (MHRA, 2020).
 Other AdV vector-based gene therapies and vaccines have been evaluated in clinical trials.
 Therefore, AdV vectors could be present in people or the environment.